The 20afTopOctave chip provides square waves pitched with good approximations to the equal-tempered scale.

 it is very difficult with the usual cheap microcontroller instruction rates to avoid introducing jitter.

 The popular clock generators of the 1970s were in 16-pin packages and the pin assignments

-I added a noise generator as they are commonly used in organ designs for percussion
+I use one pin to output a white noise generator - they are commonly used in organ designs for percussion

 generators.
 Production stopped